juanjovazpar/match-core/README.md

 - **Resilience:** recovery after restarts or crashes.
 - **Real-Time-Updates:** clients receive live notifications of book updates and trades via WebSocket.
 - **Concurrency:** built with Rust’s async runtime to handle multiple clients safely and efficiently.
-- **Metrics:** track trades, active orders, and basic performance stats.

 ## Architecture Overview

 This matching engine is built with a strong focus on efficiency, parallelism, and safety.
 To achieve these goals, each engine instance is designed to handle a `single trading pair independently`.
-This isolation minimizes contention between markets and allows the system to scale horizontally.
+This isolation minimizes contingencies between markets and allows the system to scale horizontally.
-If bidirectional or cross-pair trading is required (for example, `USD/EUR` and `EUR/USD`), separate instances can be deployed — for instance, as two distinct Docker containers — each dedicated to one direction of the market.
+If bidirectional or cross-pair trading is required (for example, `USD/EUR` and `EUR/USD`), separated instances can be deployed — for instance, as two distinct Docker containers — each dedicated to one direction of the market.

 ![Architecture Overview](./assets/images/architecture-overview.png)